weidonglian/go-playground/README.md

 ## Buffer, Bytes, IoBuffer and FileHandling

 There are tons of APIs to handle a small file.
-The challenge is to handle the huge file in a CPU efficient and memory optimized way, e.g. a file around 100GB or 1TB size.
+The challenge is to handle the huge file in a CPU efficient and memory optimized way, e.g. a file around 100 GB or 1 TB size.

 Possible considerations: